flusflas/apier/README.md

 apier provides a command-line interface (CLI) for building client libraries and merging OpenAPI documents.

+> 🐣 This project is in pre-1.0.0.
+Expect breaking changes in minor and patch versions.

 ## 🐍 Installation

 apier is available on PyPI: